1st officer: Alex Murdaugh didn’t cry over dead wife and son

 The first officer to arrive after Alex Murdaugh called 911 to report his wife and son were seriously hurt noted at the attorney’s double murder trial Thursday that the suspect was upset but that he had no tears in his eyes.

 During the first day of testimony, jurors watched Colleton County Sgt.
-Daniel Greene’s body camera footage from the crime scene at Murdaugh’s South Carolina hunting lodge on June 7, 2021.
+Daniel Greene’s body camera footage and other video from Murdaugh’s South Carolina hunting lodge on June 7, 2021.
 The footage shows Greene questioning Murdaugh and protecting the crime scene, since Paul and Maggie Murdaugh were obviously dead.

-Murdaugh’s lawyer questioned Greene at length on what he did at the crime scene, suggesting that officers disturbed potential evidence by walking around in the dark without flashlights, failing to look for shoe prints or tire tracks, and standing near the bodies after it had been established that they had died.
+Murdaugh’s lawyer questioned Greene at length on what he did at the scene, suggesting that officers disturbed potential evidence by walking around in the dark without flashlights, failing to look for shoe prints or tire tracks, and standing near the bodies after it was established that they had died.

 Murdaugh, 54, is standing trial on two counts of murder.
 Investigators said his 22-year-old son Paul was shot twice with a shotgun near kennels outside the family’s Colleton County hunting lodge.
 His 52-year-old wife Maggie was shot four or five times with a rifle close by.
 Both victims were shot in the head after they were gravely wounded, authorities said.